 (Bartram J, Corrales L, Davison A, Deere D, Drury D, Gordon B, Howard G, Rhinehold A, Stevens M

 Water Safety Plan Manual : Step-by-step risk management for drinking water supplies, World Health Organisation, Geneva 2009)

-A copy of this Manual is available from the WHO website.
+A copy of this second edition Manual (2023) is available from the WHO website.

 The manual provides a framework and guidance for those wanting to create water safety plans for drinking water supply systems.

 The Scheme, launched on 01 August 2019, has been jointly developed by the Inspectorate, Lloyd’s Register and in consultation with water companies.